LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 The config in Cadence is pointed to my Zoom B3, I believe, that is fine for me.
 You can change the behaviour in the jack config.
 ..airootfs/etc/skel/.config/jack/conf.xml

+In [..]airootfs/var/lib/alsa/asound.state is a test config file of the last state of a Focusrite Scarlet 18i8 soundcard located. (deleted)

+You could also save the mixer settings into a custom file with alsactl,
+e.g. (not tested)
+ % alsactl --file ~/.config/alsa/stage/asound.state store
+loading
+ % alsactl --file ~/.config/alsa/studio/asound.state restore

 ### Guitarix ###
 The guitarix presets are stored in /airootfs/etc/skel/.config/guitarix/banks

-Guitarix can start with the webui by executing the script from the desktop , a tool for controlling a headless (embedded) guitarix with a browser on a smartphone or tablet (just some basic functionality at the moment).
+Guitarix can start with the webui by executing the script from the desktop, a tool for controlling a headless (embedded) guitarix with a browser on a smartphone or tablet (just some basic functionality at the moment).
 It launches guitarix with 'guitarix --rpcport=7000', for headless use also -N (?).
 Open http://localhost:8000/ in your browser or with IP address from your mobile device.
 See
 % ip addr
 to show information for all ip addresses.
+I added a startmenu entry */for guitarix-webui.

 Guitarix can launch with specmatch, a tool you can use to adapt the timbre from a recorded sound.